Educational Guide

 Full Capital Gains Tax Deferral

 Defer 100% of federal and state capital gains taxes on the sale of appreciated properties through a 1031 exchange into a DST.
+Combined with a subsequent 721 UPREIT exchange, the deferral can continue indefinitely — and may be eliminated entirely through a stepped-up basis at death.

 Elimination of Active Management

 The DST sponsor handles all operations — leasing, maintenance, tenant relations, accounting, insurance, and compliance.
 Your role is entirely passive.
+After the UPREIT conversion, the REIT's professional management team continues to handle everything.

 Access to Institutional-Quality Real Estate

-Portfolio Diversification
+Portfolio Diversification at Scale

-Estate Planning Benefits
+Powerful Estate Planning Tool

-Disadvantages & Risks
+Considerations & Risks

 No Management Control

 Investors cannot influence property-level decisions — leasing, capital improvements, sale timing, or financing.
+For a retiring landlord ready to step away, this is by design.
+But if you want hands-on involvement, this path isn't for you.

 Fee Structures